shindavid/AlphaZeroArcade/docs/Scrabble.md

 We thus need to instantiate the private information of our opponent.
 MO-ISMCTS does this by sampling uniformly randomly, which is not sound.
 Instead, we will train a _hidden-state_ neural network (H) that learns to sample the hidden state of the game.
+Note that in principle, H can be computed exactly from P via Bayes' Rule, but this computation can be expensive.
+So H can be considered an alternate representation of P that we use for computational tractability.

 In Scrabble, you can consider the opponent's entire rack as the hidden state, or you can consider just the leave.
 We choose to use leaves rather than entire racks, as the training targets will be sharper without the diluting effect of the uniform random bag replenishment.

 H will accept the same inputs as P and V, and will be trained on self-play games using the actual leaves as training targets.

 There are `>1e7` possible leaves in Scrabble, and outputting a logit distribution over all of them is likely unwieldy.
-Instead, we can have H sample the leave `t` tiles at a time, which only requires an output logic layer of size `27^t`.
+Instead, we can have H sample the leave `t` tiles at a time, which only requires an output logit layer of size `27^t`.
 We can sample the entire `T`-tile leave by performing `ceil(T/t)` queries to H, including the partially produced rack as part of the input.
 In general games, an appropriate representation of the game's hidden state should be chosen that allows for a tractable neural network output layer representation.